Tony Sparano: Return to assistant coaching

 On January 11, 2012, Sparano was hired as the new offensive coordinator for the New York Jets, signing a three-year deal.
 Sparano was fired on January 7, 2013, after the Jets' offense performed extremely poorly, with an offense ranked 30th out of the 32 teams in the NFL.

 On January 23, 2013, Sparano was hired to the dual roles of assistant head coach and offensive line coach by the Oakland Raiders.
 He was expected to work closely with new offensive coordinator Greg Olson and head coach Dennis Allen to restore the angle-blocking scheme favored by star running back Darren McFadden, following the Raiders' disappointing 2012 offensive showing.
 After an 0–4 start to the 2014 season, the Raiders fired Allen and promoted Sparano to interim head coach on September 30, 2014.
 Sparano was not retained under new head coach Jack Del Rio.

 On January 22, 2015, the San Francisco 49ers announced Sparano would be their new tight ends coach under new head coach Jim Tomsula.

 On January 13, 2016, the Minnesota Vikings announced Sparano would be their new offensive line coach.
 Sparano's final game before his death in July 2018 was the 2017 NFC Championship Game, where the Vikings would lose to the eventual Super Bowl champion Philadelphia Eagles 38–7.

 Personal life and death

 Sparano was born in West Haven, Connecticut.
 He became known for wearing sunglasses, even during instances of relatively low lighting, due to an accident he suffered while working in a fast food restaurant at age 17 that damaged his eyesight and made sunglasses medically necessary.

 Sparano and his wife, Jeanette, had three children: sons Anthony Michael (currently offensive line coach with the Indianapolis Colts) and Andrew (a tight ends coach with the Lamar University Cardinals) both played college football at Albany, while daughter Ryan Leigh is a classically trained French pastry chef.

 On July 19, 2018, Sparano was hospitalized in Eden Prairie, Minnesota after suffering from chest pains.
-He was released the following day, but died two days later at the age of 56.
+He was released the following day, but died two days later at age 56.
 Following an autopsy, it was confirmed that Sparano died of arteriosclerotic heart disease.